michellejlin/tprk/README.md

     - This file should be placed in the same folder as your files to be analyzed.
     - There MUST be a newline character at the end of this file to be read as a valid csv.
 Simply hit enter in the last row to ensure there is a valid new line.
     - If running just Illumina or just PacBio, simply leave those columns blank (but make sure to have commas as appropriate).
-    - An example metadata file is provided.
+    - Example metadata files (for both, just Illumina, and just PacBio) are provided in the `example/` folder.
 The general format of the metadata file should be three columns, separated by commas, as shown:

 | SampleName  | Illumina  | PacBio |
 | ------------- | ------------- | ------------- |